Russia: life on board the trans siberian train

 The Trans Siberian in full from Moscow to Vladivostok takes 8 days, covering 5,772 miles.
 You can of course break this up by stopping over at the different cities along the way.
 Most travellers, like us, branch off when the train reaches the very scenic Lake Baikal and take the journey through Mongolia to Beijing.

-Our Trans Siberian adventure started at Moscow’s Kazanskaia train station on 17th June 2014 at 13:10.
-The Trans Siberian spans 7 time zones.
-So to avoid any confusion, all train times in Russia are read as, and calculated from Moscow time.
+Our Trans Siberian adventure started at Moscow's Kazanskaia train station on 17th June 2014 at 13:10.
+Timing is important because this mammoth journey spans 7 time zones, so to avoid any confusion, all train times are calculated from Moscow's time.

 The first leg of our Trans Siberian adventure was from Moscow to Yekaterinburg (26 hours).
 After two nights stop over in Yekaterinburg, we took the train to Irkutsk (57 hours).

 This is our photo summary of our Trans Siberian adventures in June 2014 from Moscow to Irkutsk.

 Waiting to board the Trans Siberian

 At Moscow's Kazanskaia train platform we waited along with the other Russians to board the train and make the long trek: